 Vancomycin solution exhibits a physical incompatibility when mixed with a number of drugs, including ceftazidime.
 The likelihood of precipitation with ceftazidime is dependent on the concentrations of vancomycin and ceftazidime present.
 It is therefore recommended, when both drugs are to be administered by intermittent IV infusion, that they be given separately, flushing the IV lines (with 1 of the compatible IV fluids) between the administration of these 2 agents.

-Tazicef in the dry state should be stored at 20° to 25°C (68° to 77°F) [See USP Controlled Room Temperature] and protected from light.
-Tazicef (ceftazidime for injection, USP) is a dry, white to offwhite powder supplied in vials as follows:
+Tazicef in the dry state should be stored at 20°C to 25°C (68°F to 77°F) [See USP Controlled Room Temperature] and protected from light.
+Tazicef (ceftazidime for injection, USP) is a dry, white to off-white powder supplied in pharmacy bulk vials as follows:

 Ceftazidime is generally well tolerated.
 The incidence of adverse reactions associated with the administration of ceftazidime was low in clinical trials.
 The most common were local reactions following IV injection and allergic and gastrointestinal reactions.
 Other adverse reactions were encountered infrequently.
 No disulfiram-like reactions were reported.